oVirt/ovirt-site/source/uncategorized/engine-debug-obfuscated-ui.html.md

       yum install ovirt-engine-webadmin-portal-debuginfo ovirt-engine-userportal-debuginfo

-This will install the symbol maps in /usr/share/ovirt-engine/gwt-symbols/webadmin/symbolMaps and /usr/share/ovirt-engine/gwt-symbols/userportal/symbolMaps.
+If you are running rhev yum install rhevm-webadmin-portal-debuginfo rhevm-userportal-debuginfo This will install the symbol maps in /usr/share/ovirt-engine/gwt-symbols/webadmin/symbolMaps and /usr/share/ovirt-engine/gwt-symbols/userportal/symbolMaps.
 Each directory will contain a bunch of files called <permutation hash>.symbolMap.

 ##### 3. determine the permutation you are using